PlaidCloud/website/content/en/docs/reference/kubectl/docker-cli-to-kubectl.md

 ---

 <!-- overview -->
-You can use the Kubernetes command line tool `kubectl` to interact with the API Server.
+You can use the PlaidCloud command line tool `kubectl` to interact with the API Server.
 Using kubectl is straightforward if you are familiar with the Docker command line tool.
 However, there are a few differences between the Docker commands and the kubectl commands.
 The following sections show a Docker sub-command and describe the equivalent `kubectl` command.

 <!-- body -->